wkurzius/textbook-notes/syllabi/prob-and-stats.md

 ## Grading

-- The official grade book will exist on Canvas, with Genesis only having the overall grade.
+- The official grade book exists on Canvas, with Genesis only having an unreliable copy
 - There will be three or four quizzes each marking period
 - There is also one exam at the end of each marking period
 - All work is due the day of a quiz or exam and late work will receive only partial credit